canonical/netbox/docs/plugins/development/models.md

 !!! info
     This method was introduced in NetBox v3.3.

-The `NetBoxModel` class includes a `clone()` method to be used for gathering attriubtes which can be used to create a "cloned" instance.
+The `NetBoxModel` class includes a `clone()` method to be used for gathering attributes which can be used to create a "cloned" instance.
 This is used primarily for form initialization, e.g. when using the "clone" button in the NetBox UI.
 By default, this method will replicate any fields listed in the model's `clone_fields` list, if defined.

 Plugin models can leverage this method by defining `clone_fields` as a list of field names to be replicated, or override this method to replace or extend its content: